julep-ai/julep/CONTRIBUTING.md

 7. **Merge**
    - Once approved, your changes will be merged into the main branch

-### Documentation Improvements
+### Documentation Contributions

-Improvements to documentation are always appreciated!
-If you see areas that could be clarified or expanded, feel free to make the changes and submit a pull request.
+Contributions to documentation are always appreciated!
+If you see any space for improvements, feel free to make the changes and submit a pull request.

 ### Sharing Feedback and Ideas

-We'd love to hear your feedback and ideas for the project!
+We would love to hear your feedback and ideas for the project!
 Feel free to submit an issue or contact the maintainers directly to share your thoughts.
-Your input is very valuable in shaping the future direction of the project.
+Your inputs are valuable in shaping the future direction of the project.

 ### Setup Instructions